Creamy Asparagus Scrambled Duck Eggs in Egg Cups with Lemon Zest Crème Fraîche

 - 3 tablespoons minced shallots Add to list

-- 4 morels, finely chopped (see note) or use 2 tablespoons finely chopped crimini mushrooms Add to list
+- 4 morels, finely chopped or 2 tablespoons finely chopped crimini mushrooms (see note) Add to list

 - 1 teaspoon fresh thyme Add to list

 - 1 English cucumber (optional) Add to list

 - Finely diced radish, for garnish Add to list